Skip to main content

 If the name you want is taken, you will be immediately notified on Ownr:

 In this case, there are two options.
-If you previously registered this name for your business, either as the owner of a Trademark or a Trade Name, or if you have already ordered a NUANS Reservation Report, simply click the purple "click here" (identified by the red arrow above).
+If you previously registered this name for your business, either as the owner of a Trademark or a Trade Name, or if you have already ordered a Name Search Report, simply click the purple "click here" (identified by the red arrow above).
 You will then see the pop-up window below, and can choose the option that is applicable to your scenario using the drop-down menu.

 If you previously registered a sole proprietorship or general partnership under the trade name you now want to incorporate, select “Business Under This Name”.
 You will be prompted to sign a consent form to allow the corporation to use the same name.